 Should I avoid grains?

 Sometimes.
-I guess I’m going to talk about fiber after all.
-Dietary fiber is essential for our bodies.
-However, this can come in many different forms such as berries, nuts, beans, baked potatoes and so on.
-Grains are just part of that puzzle and an easy source for us to get the fiber we need.
+Full disclosure: I am not a fan of grains and think people should avoid them.
+However, I understand the argument regarding dietary fiber.
+Just remember that dietary fiber can come in many different forms such as berries.
+Grains are just part of that puzzle and an easy source for us to get the fiber.
 Easy isn’t always best though.
 You have to consider the source.
 Refined grains are just bad – I would really hope that at this point in the game, that statement wouldn’t get too much resistance.
 Whole grains are decent though.
-They help us to reduce blood cholesterol levels and they may even lower the risk of heart disease.
+They can help reduce blood cholesterol levels and they may even lower the risk of heart disease.
 Additionally, whole grains tend to be high B vitamins, magnesium, iron, phosphorus, manganese, and selenium.
-But all of this can come at a cost (if you are not choosing wisely).
-It is known that some grains can cause an overgrowth of bad bacteria in the gut.
+However, all of this can come at a cost (if you are not choosing wisely).
+It is known that some grains can cause an overgrowth of bad bacteria in the gut and contribute to candida infections.
 This often results in reduced nutrient absorption.
 That’s not all!
 Some have pesticide residues.
 This can make you sick long-term.
-And due to modern farming practices, we have begun to see the power of lectins.
+And due to modern farming practices, we have begun to see the destructive power of lectins.
 Basically, lectins are the defense mechanism of the grain itself.
 For some (and many more that don’t realize it yet) these chemical compounds can cause serious digestive and immune problems.
 To make it simple though, just know that whole grains are better than refined grains.
-Still, if I were choosing a grain to consume, I would lean towards grains such as brown rice, millet, and sorghum, along with pseudo-grains like quinoa, buckwheat and wild rice.
+Still, if I were forced to choose a grain to consume, I would probably lean towards grains such as brown rice, millet, and sorghum, along with pseudo-grains like quinoa, buckwheat, and wild rice.
 This is because while these are still grains, they have been shown to have numerous health benefits without all of the bad that the others provide.
 Perhaps it’s a double-edged sword.
 I guess we’ll see.